Arriaga124/CSCI-4950-Senior-Project/README.md

 ### What you will need
 1. Eclipse IDE for Enterprise Java and Web Developers.
 Download [here](https://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/2022-09/R/eclipse-jee-2022-09-R-win32-x86_64.zip)
 2. Apache Tomcat Server 8.
-Download [here](https://tomcat.apache.org/download-80.cgi ), once downloaded extract it and make note of where you save it
+Download [here](https://dlcdn.apache.org/tomcat/tomcat-8/v8.5.83/bin/apache-tomcat-8.5.83-windows-x64.zip), once downloaded extract it and make note of where you save it
 3. MySQLWorkbench 8.0 Download [here](https://dev.mysql.com/downloads/windows/installer/8.0.html)
 4. The source code.
 Either clone the repository into an appropriate folder using the CLI of your choice or unzip the ZIP folder you downloaded from the site.

 ### Before the project will work you must create a database schema for it on MySQL
-In our project we have a file called our_script which contains the SQL code necessary to create the database.
-In MySQL create a new schema called protectivepaws and simply copy and paste our SQL to create the necessary tables.
+In our project we have a file called "our_script" which contains the SQL code necessary to create the database.
+In MySQL create a new schema called "protectivepaws" and simply copy and paste our SQL to create the necessary tables.

 ### Configuring Eclipse
 In order to run the project on eclipse you will need to do the following things